replit/prybar/README.md

 ## Why

-At [Repl.it](https://repl.it) we're in the bussiness of running REPLs.
+At [Repl.it](https://repl.it) we're in the business of running REPLs.
 As it happens to be every language implements them differently.
 We wanted them to all behave the same: run code and drop into a REPL!

 ## How it works